RMI-PACTA/workflow.data.preparation/README.md

 ### FactSet Data

 Files exported by [`{workflow.factset}`](https://github.com/RMI-PACTA/workflow.factset) provide financial data to tie to production data.
 See the [`workflow.factset` README](https://github.com/RMI-PACTA/workflow.factset#exported-files) for more information on expected file format.
+All required files must exist at `$HOST_FACTSET_EXTRACTED_PATH`, in a single directory (no subdirectories).

 The required files are: